MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ### [Azure PowerShell](#tab/azure-powershell-deploy)

-This approach assumes you have cloned the sample project using Git.
+This approach assumes you've cloned the sample project using Git.

 To enable git deployments via the CLI, configure a local git deployment source on your App Service using the `TBD` command.